MadeByMike/madebymike/site/writing/css-architecture-for-modern-web-applications.md

 | **Medium**     | Success           | **Focus**    |
 | Small          | Error             | Disabled     |

-Next we consider how these states combine.
-Typically you can only have one modifier and one behavioural state active at any one time.
+Next consider how these states combine.
+Typically you only have one modifier and one behavioural state active at any one time.

 You can visualise this as a tree:

 ![A tree representation of the state table above](/img/state-tree.png)

-If you find it's possible to have two behavioural states active at the same time - split them into different categories.
+If you find it's possible to have two behavioural states active at the same time, split them into different categories.

 | Modifier state | Network state | Todo state | Pseudo state |
 | -------------- | ------------- | ---------- | ------------ |